erikpukinskis/onnemi-4211/README.md

 - Switches, addresses, hashes, application structure, all must be written in function calls, not keys in a config file.

 - (If you are using a Makefile, your whole application is written in make.
-If you have a webpack.config.js, your whole app is written inside it.)
+If you have a webpack.config.js, your whole app is written inside it)

 ### N — No Build